pizslacker/multistream-socket-server/README.md

 # multistream-socket-server

-Multistream socket server, implemented in C.
+Example of a simplified multistream socket server, implemented in C.